Year 3 – Orange

 Our Learning Line

-Our learning line helps us to monitor and track our progress and explain our learning to other people.
+The Learning Line helps the children to evaluate their own progress in lessons.
 Our line is inspired by nature’ intelligence and strength of character, whilst striving for success in their journey to create social equity and looking after the less fortunate.
-The learning line is an active teaching tool used by the pupils to promote self-reflection.
+The learning line is an active teaching tool used by the pupils to promote self-reflection and is used in all areas of the curriculum.

-Homework will be given out on a Friday and must be completed by the following Wednesday.
+Homework will be handed out on a Friday and must be returned to school the following Wednesday.
+Homework will include: handwriting, spellings, a times tables/ arithmetic activity and a banded reading book.

 If you would like any more information about our class, please do not hesitate to contact us via the school office.